roket1428/darkman-time/README.md

 Finally, it'll set a timer for the next sundown / sunrise (whichever comes first), to switch to the opposite mode, set another timer, and sleep again.

 It's designed to run as a service and require as little intervention as possible.

+It is possible to manually query or change the current mode using the `darkmanctl` command line helper.

 ## Configuration

 See [the man page](darkman.1.scd) (`man darkman`) for configuration details.

-### D-Bus service
+## D-Bus service

 A D-Bus endpoint is also exposed.
 There's a property to determine the current mode (`Mode`), and a signal to listen to changes (`ModeChanged`).
 Third-party